fcccode/libc-1/README.md

 ## Installation
 1) Please run the imdisk installer in `Tools\imdiskinst_2.0.6.exe` to install the imdisk virtual floppy disk drivers.
 2) The rest should work by opening up the Visual Studio Solution and building with `Debug` and `x64` options.
-3) Please have Visual Studio 2017 installed for opening up the solution file included!

 ## Resources
 * [OSDev] Is a great website for any Hobby OS developer.
 * [NASM] & [MASM] Which are used for the bootloader, C library and kernel.